Tuesday, December 10, 2024

 "I just tuned them out."

-I opined that most students of college age long ago learned to discount disagreeable instruction.
-For instance, I knew a woman who experienced 8 years of Catholic schooling conducted by 1950's era take-no-prisoners nuns.
-Nevertheless, she remained largely ignorant and disregardful of Catholic doctrine."
-I asked how she preserved her ignorance, given years of Roman Catholic indoctrination.
+I asked how she preserved her ignorance, given years of indoctrination.
 She explained that when she questioned what was being taught, she was either ignored or reproached.
-Ultimately, she just quit listening.
-"I tuned them out!" she said.
+Ultimately, lacking any adequate explanations, she quit listening.
+"I just tuned them out!" she said.
 Hence her triumphant ignorance of the "one true faith."

 This is one way indoctrination falls flat.
-Done ham-handedly, it can even provoke obdurate opposition.
+Done ham-handedly, it not only fails. but it can even provoke obdurate opposition.
 For instance, when I was ten or eleven I asked my Sunday school teacher what happens when people die without ever hearing of Jesus?
 (I was thinking of very remote areas, like New Guinea.)
 She replied matter-of-factly, "They go to hell."
-I said that this didn’t seem fair.
+I said that that wasn't fair.
 She responded by quoting John 14:6 in which Jesus reportedly says: “No man cometh unto the father but by me.”
-I blurted out that this still seemed unfair.
-She replied coldly that fairness had nothing to do with it.
-Adding crossly: “This is not a debating society.
-If you are unhappy with God's answer, perhaps you shouldn't be here.”

 I decided she was right.

-My usual Sunday school offering, 50 cents, bought 10 pinball games, not counting the free games I won, at a near-bye corner store.
-I played Sabbath pinball for several weeks.
+My usual Sunday school offering, 50 cents, bought 10 pinball games, not counting free games I won, at a near-bye corner store.
+Subsequently I played Sabbath pinball for several weeks.
 Then my mother found out.
 I thought I was in serious trouble.
-But when she heard what. happened, she granted absolution.
+But when she heard what had happened, she granted absolution.
 Evidently she too thought it unfair for anyone to burn for eternity in hell on an ignorance rap.
 Eventually we both quit going to that church.
 Indoctrination can backfire.

-Professors, teachers, parents and the general public all tend to overestimate the durability and effectiveness of instruction.
+Professors, teachers, parents and the general public tend to overestimate the durability and effectiveness of instruction.
 In my 46 years as a professor I taught thousands of undergraduates; and I was repeatedly astonished by how little of what they had previously “learned” they actually remembered.
 Many of them, for instance, found it impossible to simply convert their raw test score, say, 39 correct out of 50, to a percentage.
 Yet they'd ""learned" that in middle school.
 Similarly, most could not identify the combatants in World Wars I or II.
 Only a handful knew the decade of the Great Depression.
 Many could not find China on an outline map.
 One thought that France was our northern neighbor because, “people speak French up there.”
 Another opined that Heinrich Himmler must be the chap who invented that life saving maneuver for people choking on food.

 That famed lifesaver, Heinrich Himmler